Calpurnia

 Character Profile – At a Glance

-• Role: Wife of Julius Caesar, the only character in the play whose pleas can briefly stay her husband's hand — and whose accurate prophecy of his death is undone, in a single scene, by Decius Brutus's flattery.
+• Role: Wife of Julius Caesar – the one person who can briefly stay his hand, and whose accurate warning of his death is undone in a single scene by Decius's flattery.

-• Key Traits: Loyal, perceptive, frightened by her own conviction, persuasive in private when she dares to be, and deeply committed to a husband who lives for the public gaze.
+• Key Traits: Loyal and perceptive, frightened by a conviction she has never felt before, and quietly persuasive – devoted to a husband who lives for the public gaze.

-• The Core Conflict: A woman who has never believed in omens until the night they tell her, with terrifying clarity, that her husband will be murdered the next day — and who must, in a marriage organised around male public dignity, find a way to make a great man stay home.
+• The Core Conflict: She never believed in omens until the night they warn her, clearly, that her husband will die the next day.
+In a marriage built on his public dignity, she must find a way to keep a great man home.

 • Famous Quote: